 Windows 8 Installer and Upgradation

-because earlier direct upgrade path from Windows XP to Windows 7 is not there as both these operating system uses different underlying technologies.
+Windows 8 operating system is yet to be release and we are talking about new upcoming features of Windows 8.
+A lot of questions are also rise on direct upgradtion of Windows 7 to Windows 8 because earlier direct upgrade path from Windows XP to Windows 7 is not there as both these operating system uses different underlying technologies.
 In order to make use of upgradtion technology we have to overlap the technology gap between these systems and this can be made possible by using extensible driver's utilities that can act as the interface between these two classes of operating system.

 For minimizing the gap between Windows 7 and Windows 8.we make use of new Windows 8 Installer that will keep your existing Windows 7 system files safe which is not possible with existing operating systems.
 Using Windows installer you can transfer existing installed programs to a new copy of Windows 8 system.
 Thus, this new functionality allows users to retain existing system files of Windows 7.